 It was the greatest spiritual gift of my life.

-My time at the Crucifixion site changed me in ways that I am still processing almost a year later.
+My time at the Crucifixion site changed me in ways that I am still processing years later.
 Because Mary Magdalene has been my muse and my guide for almost thirty years, it was to her that I entreated in prayer and meditation.
 One of the most impactful moments for me came when I was given this message:

 “Leave your fears at the foot of the cross.
 The time of martyrs is over.
 Release your connection to fear and suffering and replace it with love and faith.
 Focus on Resurrection, and leave Crucifixion in the past.
 Only then will you heal.”

 It has been said by those wiser than I that “Fear and faith cannot exist in the same place at the same time.”
 Although I have tried to make this a mantra, fear has always been a strong component in my life.
 Many of us who have suffered tragic losses and unexpected trauma live in a place of waiting for it to happen again.
 We can’t feel happy when things are going well because we “just know” that it will all come crashing down on us because it always does.
 Nothing gold can stay.
 Even when we work through this with real purpose, it lives as a shadow in our consciousness, waiting to fall across us just as we are stepping into the light.

 And Mary Magdalene, as ever, is the most perfected example of how to move through our fears and traumas.
 She moved away from the horrors of the Crucifixion, embraced the power of Resurrection as its primary witness, and went forward into the world to share her message of love, compassion and faith.
 She never stopped moving forward, and her message was always filled with wisdom and hope, and never fear or suffering.